-We take your privacy concerns seriously.
-Where you express any concerns that we have interfered with your privacy, or seek access to information about you that we hold, we will respond within 48 hours to let you know who will be handling your matter and when you can expect a further response.
+9.2 We take your privacy concerns seriously.
+Where you express any concerns that we have interfered with your privacy, we will respond within 48 hours to let you know who will be handling your matter and when you can expect a further response.

-If you are unsatisfied with our response you can complain to the Office of the Information Commissioner Telephone: 1300 363 992.
-Email: email@example.com
+9.3 If you are unsatisfied with our response you may complain to the Office of the Australian Information Commissioner.
+Information about how to make a complaint is available at https://www.oaic.gov.au/individuals/how-do-i-make-a-privacy-complaint.

-Any amendments to this Policy will be effective immediately upon being posted to our websites.
-Your use of our websites, products or services following such amendments represents your acceptance to be bound by the Policy, as amended.
+10.2 Any amendments to this Policy will be effective immediately once it is posted to our websites.
+Your use of our websites, products or services following such amendments represents that you agree to be bound by the Policy, as amended.

-Suggestions about improving this Policy are welcomed.
-Please contact us at firstname.lastname@example.org should you wish to provide feedback.
+10.3 Suggestions about improving this Policy are welcomed.
+Please contact us at firstname.lastname@example.org should you wish to provide any feedback.

 10.4 This Policy was last amended in November 2020